wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Supportive communicators appreciate a calm, steady approach.
 Earn their trust by providing them with plenty of reassurance.
 When seeking their opinions and ideas, encourage them to express their concerns and allow them time to make decisions.
-Because the people with a Supportive communication style dislikes change, they may appear indecisive.
+Because people with supportive communication style dislikes change, they may appear indecisive.
 More often they are perceived as careful, patient, and amiable.
-Due to their active listening skills, others see their as cooperative, dependable, and loyal.They are often modest and prefers praise be given privately.
+Due to their active listening skills, others see them as cooperative, dependable, and loyal.
+They are often modest and prefers praise be given privately.
 Patient and slow-paced, they like a personal, relaxed, no-tension environment.
 They put high priority on close relationships and do not like conflict, but may mediate if necessary.